gpsuser/UCMunit24EngProjectMan_Class/week13/more_notes-critical_path.md

 * That means *even if other tasks (like C) finish earlier or slip within their float, the project cannot finish before day 21* because the tasks on the critical path must finish and they take 21 days in sequence.
 * Every task on the critical path has **zero float**, so any delay in A, B, D, E, or F delays the whole project.

-If you want any of these next steps, say which and I’ll produce it directly:

-* A variation with different durations so you can see how the critical path can change.
-* Export the schedule table as CSV or Excel for your own use.
-* A version using finish-to-start / start-to-start dependency types (lags, leads).
-* A step-by-step manual forward/backward pass calculation laid out in plain numbers.